 Popular attractions in Madrid

 The Prado (Museo Nacional del Prado)

 The Prado Museum is one of the world's principal art galleries, housing more than 7,000 paintings by artists such as Botticelli, Titian and Rembrandt.

-Museo Thyssen-Bornemisza is located in the 18th century Palacio de Villahermosa and home to a vast collection of paintings, sculptures, carvings and tapestries by Renoir, Durer, Van Eyck and countless others.
+Museo Thyssen-Bornemisza is located in the 18th century Palacio de Villahermosa and is home to a vast collection of paintings, sculptures, carvings and tapestries by Renoir, Durer, Van Eyck and countless others.